fred00197/WGG/README.md

 # WGG
-An test word guessing game
+A test word guessing game
+This repository is for test purpose.